steinwurf/kodo-js/README.rst

 .. contents:: Table of Contents:
    :local:

-If you have any questions or suggestions about this library, please contact us at our developer mailing list (hosted at Google Groups):
+If you have any questions about this library, please contact us at our developer mailing list (hosted at Google Groups):

 * http://groups.google.com/group/steinwurf-dev